alphagov/govuk-design-system-backlog-prototype/CONTRIBUTING.md

 If there are currently no assignees you can ask to be assigned in the comments section of the issue, or by emailing the [Design System Team](govuk-design-system-support@digital.cabinet-office.gov.uk).
 The team will contact you for more information.

-Once you've been assigned to an issue it's your responsibility to progress it to the point where it can be published in the Design System.
+If you've been assigned to an issue it's your responsibility to progress it to the point where it can be published in the Design System.

 ## Publishing new content